ColinStoke/Riracinas-game-selection-program/README.md

         ds_game, locked

+    I also use this file to denote whether the game is finished or not.
+I do this by replacing unlocked or locked with the word "finished".

+    example:

+        ds_game, finished

 ### Finished_Games_List.txt

     When a game is finished, it will be added to a line in this file.
 Pretty simple.